PetrochukM/HParams/README.md

 configured(a=cf.get())
 ```

-We also have another option for faster tracing with `enable_fast_trace`.
-Instead of a system wide
+We also have another option for faster tracing with `config.enable_fast_trace`.
+Instead of a system
-trace, this will inject new code into the `__code__` of every function in your configuration for
+wide trace, this traces the configured functions by modifying their code and inserting a trace
-tracing.
-This has much lower overhead; however, it is still in beta due to the number of edge cases.
+function at the beginning of the function definition.
+This has a MUCH lower overhead; however, it is
+still in beta due to the number of edge cases.

 ## How does this work?